How to beat colorectal cancer, currently the third leading cause of cancer in the United States and the second leading cause of cancer deaths.

 Are There Colon Cancer Symptoms to Watch For?

 There are many symptoms to watch for that can indicate colorectal cancer.
 However, the symptoms of colorectal cancer can be confusing because they represent symptoms of various GI problems.

 If you notice any of the symptoms listed below, you should call your GI doctor immediately.

 These symptoms warrant an appointment with your doctor, especially when paired with abdominal pain or cramping, nausea, or fatigue.
 Even though it could be a sign of a less serious gastrointestinal issue, it’s still worth addressing.
 In the event it is colorectal cancer, the sooner you’re diagnosed, the better your opportunity for successful treatment.

-If you are between 45 and 50 years old, schedule your colonoscopy at Asheville Gastroenterology Associates, a division of Digestive Health Partners, PA.
+If you are between 45 and 50 years old, schedule a colonoscopy with Digestive Health Partners.